Surgical Side-Effects Affecting Urination

 “Urethral stricture,” or scarring and constriction of the urethra, may occur after any invasive treatment of prostate cancer.
 Recent literature suggests that robotic prostatectomy is associated with much lower rates of urethral stricture than older surgical techniques, occurring in about 2 percent of men.
 Most strictures develop within three to six months of treatment.
 Stricture is also frequently associated with urinary incontinence (which commonly becomes even worse after stricture treatment).

 Stricture treatment options include dilation of the stricture, incision of the stricture area, repeated self-catheterization and, in rare cases, major urethral reconstruction.
-The treatment of incontinence with any of the surgical options listed above should be postponed for at least three to six months to ensure that “stability” of the stricture been achieved, confirming that further stricture recurrence has been avoided.
+The treatment of incontinence with any of the surgical options listed above should be postponed for at least three to six months to ensure that “stability” of the stricture has been achieved, confirming that further stricture recurrence has been avoided.

 GaryLeach.jpg